 Are you certain you could make a positive difference in people’s lives if only they’d come to you for help?

 The good news is marketing doesn’t have to be all-encompassing.
 And it doesn’t mean putting yourself in the uncomfortable role of sales person.
 You can use your website to act as your surrogate seller.
+And it can be every bit as tactful and engaging as you are!

 If you’re a coach, consultant, trainer or speaker starting a new business or looking to take your current practice to the next level, your website could be the most important marketing tool you use to achieve success.
+Word-of-mouth referrals is a tried-and-true process for building a business, but in today’s highly competitive market, it’s just not enough.

 If you could turn your website into a lead-generating machine, it would enable you to: